The Assassination of Jesse James by the Coward Robert Ford: Critical response

 Peter Bradshaw's review in The Guardian noted James's contribution to his own demise as well as the apparent paradox in the title of both novel and film:

 As his career draws to an end, Jesse James becomes aware of the impossibility of facing an increasingly vast army of sheriffs, federal agents and Pinkerton men.
 He senses that, inevitably, one of his gang will in any case sell him out for a fat reward.
 Unwilling to give the lawmen that satisfaction, James embraces his own death and subtly cultivates the mercurial attentions of the most obviously cringing and cowardly of his associates: 20-year-old Robert Ford.
 With the taunts and whims of a lover, he encourages Ford's envious, murderous fascination, and grooms him as his own killer, so that his own legend will be pristine after his death.
 He engineers a character-assassination of Ford, and the title, knowingly, gets it precisely the wrong way around.

 Bradshaw took issue with the narration that often redundantly describes action clearly visible to the viewer on the screen.
 "The only false note is the use of a supercilious third-person narrative voiceover, which smudges the picture's crispness and clarity."

 During a post-screening Q & A at the movie's "revival" in 2013, Dominik reported that when he showed Terrence Malick a cut of Jesse James, his reaction was "it's too slow," drawing a laugh from the audience.

 Manohla Dargis of The New York Times called Roger Deakins' cinematography "impeccable, stark, high-contrast" and wrote that "the cinematography may speak to Mr. Dominik's yearning for meaning and importance more than it does of his outlaw, but the visuals often dazzle and enthrall."
-Deakins' work on the film is widely acclaimed and considered as some of the best cinematography of the 21st century.
+Deakins' work on the film is widely acclaimed and considered to be some of the best cinematography of the 21st century.